The Red Flag: Use by the British Labour Party

-"The Red Flag" has been the British Labour Party's official anthem from its founding; its annual party conference closes with the song.
-"The Red Flag" was first sung in the House of Commons on 1 August 1945, when Parliament convened after Clement Attlee's Labour defeat of Winston Churchill's Conservatives.
+"The Red Flag" has been the British Labour Party's official anthem from its founding; its annual party conference closes with the song, along with Jerusalem.
+"The Red Flag" was first sung in the House of Commons on 1 August 1945, when Parliament convened after the defeat of Winston Churchill's Conservatives by the Labour Party led by Clement Attlee.
 Dockers in London were regarded as militant socialists ever since their strike in 1889 for the "dockers' tanner."
 In the 1950s, at the end of public meetings with management, dockers filling the main floor of the hall sang "The Red Flag" while superintendents and managers (usually segregated in the gallery) simultaneously sang "God Save the Queen".
 "The Red Flag" was sung by Welsh Labour MPs on 27 May 1976, allegedly prompting Michael Heseltine to swing the parliamentary mace above his head.

-It was also sung on the evening of 28 March 1979 when a motion of no confidence brought down the Labour Government.
+It was also sung on the evening of 28 March 1979 when a motion of no confidence brought down the Labour government.

 It was sung again in Parliament in February 2006 to mark the centenary of the Labour Party's founding.
 It was sung in the House of Commons once more in September 2019 in protest at the prorogation of parliament.

-During the Tony Blair government it was claimed the leadership sought to downplay the use of the song, but it is often sung at the end of party conferences, along with Jerusalem.
+During the Tony Blair government it was claimed the leadership sought to downplay the use of the song.
 Following the 2015 election of veteran socialist Jeremy Corbyn as Leader of the Labour Party and Leader of the Opposition, "The Red Flag" was sung as he and his supporters celebrated in The Sanctuary, a public house in London.